 Sanborn is a very small town located in the state of New York.
 With a population of 1,633 people and two constituent neighborhoods, Sanborn is the 633rd largest community in New York.
-Much of the housing stock in Sanborn was built prior to World War II, making it one of the older and more historic towns in the country.

-The per capita income in Sanborn in 2010 was $24,646, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $98,584 for a family of four.
+The per capita income in Sanborn in 2018 was $28,787, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $115,148 for a family of four.
 However, Sanborn contains both very wealthy and poor people as well.

 The people who call Sanborn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanborn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sanborn include German, English, Irish, Italian, and Polish.

 The most common language spoken in Sanborn is English.
 Other important languages spoken here include Polish and Italian.